 Even years later, marketers, business owners, and companies can see that many of the shifts in consumer habits resulting from the pandemic are here to stay.
 What does this mean for today's digital brands?

 In order to leverage these shifts, delight your customers, and reach your revenue growth goals this year, it helps to understand the current top trends in digital marketing.
 To offer some insight, check out these expectations to keep in mind for the rest of the year to come.

 Many marketers recognize the big changes that are coming thanks to Google's announcement that it would end support of third-party cookies by late 2024 for those using the all-popular Chrome browser.

-It's estimated that 70 percent of all browser users bank on Chrome.
-That means a huge change for anyone that's relying on cookies as a component of their marketing campaign.
+It's estimated that over 65% of all browser users rely on Chrome.
+That means a huge change for anyone who's relying on cookies as a component of their marketing campaign.
 This will create a significant change, but it's not the only concern.

 What will happen to digital marketing, then?
 In regards to cookie tracking, it's likely we can expect to see a number of significant shifts:

 - Some advertisers are shifting to using first-party data to collect information about consumers.

 - Zero-party data is also gaining attention.
 The consumer gives this data to the brand, often using gamification strategies, interactions with brands online, or surveys.

 - It's also necessary to have robust CRM tools in place now before the cookies are depleted, so to speak, so that you can embrace data faster and sooner.

 2. Voice and Visual Search Will Continue to Gain Popularity